Fear

 How have you been?

-I just came back home from two weeks of yoga and surf in Sri Lanka.
+I just came back home from two weeks of yoga and surfing in Sri Lanka.
 It was precisely what I wished for after two months of coding: a shitty internet connection and a focus on my body rather than my brain.

 Tomorrow though, I’m getting back to coding.
 And I won’t lie.
 I’m scared.
 Scared of being overwhelmed.
 Afraid to find out I know nothing.